resonance-dfb/learning-noise-injection/README.md

 Fig14-15compare.ipynb: An alternate or updated version of the notebook used for comparing the results of Figures 14 and 15 on MNIST dataset.(An ablation study on MNIST, updated version)

-Fig2-4 GAN改P=1000-2026.ipynb: A modified GAN implementation for generating Figures 2 through 4, setting the parameter samples number P=1000 (GMM).
+Fig2-4 GAN改P=1000-2026.ipynb: A modified GAN implementation for generating Figures 2 through 4 (Figs5-6 in revised version), setting the parameter samples number P=1000 (GMM).

 Fig2-4 GAN高斯饱和loss与梯度20250713.ipynb: An analysis of Gaussian saturation loss and gradients in GANs, producing Figures 2 to 4 (samples number p=100, GMM).